mnot/I-D/draft-nottingham-http-structure-retrofit.md

 ## Cookies

-The field-values of the Cookie and Set-Cookie fields {{!RFC6265}} can be represented in Structured Fields as a List with parameters and a Dictionary, respectively.
+The field values of the Cookie and Set-Cookie fields {{!RFC6265}} can be represented in the SF-Cookie Structured Field (a List) and SF-Set-Cookie Structured Field (a Dictionary), respectively.

 In each case, cookie names are serialized as tokens, whereas their values are serialised as Strings, unless they can be represented accurately and unambiguously using the textual representation of another structured types (e.g., an Integer or Decimal).